-- 8.1 The HR Guidelines shall apply to all employees.
-If there is any ambiguity or a conflict between the provisions of the HR Guidelines and this Agreement, then the terms in this Agreement shall apply. - 8.2 The employer reserves the right to amend all or any of the HR Guidelines from time to time at its discretion.
-The employer will use reasonable means to notify the union & employees when changes to the HR Guidelines are made.
+- 8.1 The Employee Handbook shall apply to all employees.
+If there is any ambiguity or a conflict between the provisions of the Employee Handbook and this Agreement, then the terms in this Agreement shall apply. - 8.2 The employer reserves the right to amend all or any of the Employee Handbook from time to time at its discretion.
+The employer will use reasonable means to notify the union and employees when changes to the Employee Handbook are made.

-9. NEW EMPLOYEES
+9 NEW EMPLOYEES

-- 9.1 The Employer will notify the Union of inductions, and allow 15 minutes for an introductory session. - 9.2 The recognized union delegate will write to the new employee and provide the new employee with information about the union, including that this agreement exists and that the employee may join the union. - 9.3 The Employer will keep a copy of this Agreement available on the company intranet.
+- 9.1 The Employer will notify the Union of inductions, and allow 15 minutes for an introductory session. - 9.2 The recognized union delegate will write to the new employee and provide the new employee with information about the union, including that this agreement exists and that the employee may join the union. - 9.3 The Employer will keep a copy of this Agreement available on the company intranet. - 9.4 Baycorp will provide new employees a copy of the employee choice form under the legislation, this will be provided to employee within the first 10 days of employment and returned to the union.